 Plantar tears.
 Inflammation of the plantar fascia may be accompanied by small tears that develop gradually.
 Plantar tears can be avoided by treating plantar fasciitis early.
 If you don't respond with proper treatment, more plantar tears will grow and expand, causing greater pain and further complications.

-After experiencing the above health issues, contact your healthcare provider or foot specialist as soon as possible.
+After experiencing the above health issues, contact your healthcare provider or foot specialist immediately.
 Ignoring plantar fasciitis and its complications may lead to chronic pain and damage that can take a long time to treat entirely.

 To find the cause of your heel pain, a doctor will ask about your symptoms and examine your foot.
 Inflammation of the fibrous attachment can be recognized by gently pressing on the plantar fascia.
 If the affected spot on the foot is tender and causes pain by touching it, you are likely to have plantar fasciitis.